 So what do you do if you show up and the car rental company offers you a booster seat for your immature 3 year old?
-Or a forward-facing car seat for your 9 month old (which is completely legal in Australia)?
+Perhaps your child exceeds the weight limits for the car seat offered?
+Or you’re given a forward-facing car seat for your 9 month old (which is completely legal in Australia)?
 Maybe the only car seat available looks like what you rode in as a child?

 There’s no sure bet that what a car rental company provides will actually be a car seat you feel comfortable putting your child in.
 And it’s nearly impossible to get a straight answer in advance, because it’s all “subject to availability”.

 What do you do if you show up at the rental counter and are given a seat that you don’t feel safe using for your precious cargo?
 Your best bet is to send an adult (assuming you’ve got a spare with you) to a nearby store in a taxi to have them buy a new car seat.
 Hopefully something is open when you land!